oconnor663/jacko.io/posts/async_io.md

 }
 ```

-That `fd` field is a "file descriptor", or what Rust calls a "raw" file
+The `fd` field is a "file descriptor", or in Rust terms a "raw" file
 descriptor.
 It's an identifier that Unix-like OSs use to track open resources
 like files and sockets.
 We can get the descriptor from a `TcpListener` or a
 `TcpStream` by calling [`.as_raw_fd()`][as_raw_fd], which returns [`RawFd`], a